Larpoux/tau_doc/pages/fs/fs_api/player/start_player_from_mic.md

 startPlayerFromMic() returns a Future, which is completed when the Player is really started.

-{% include note.html content="Several τ users needs to play on the headset what is recorded by the microphone, in quasi-real-time.
+{% include note.html content="Several tau users needs to play on the headset what is recorded by the microphone, in quasi-real-time.
 I am convinced that implementing audio-graph will be the general solution and will be very elegant.
 But I think that we can implement this new simple verb `startPlayerFromMic()` before the great global solution.